Tool List

 * Good compatibility with decompiled code

-The project innovatively integrates AST structure with AI intelligent dialogue, greatly improving the practicality and intelligence of large models in code security analysis scenarios.
-The overall architecture is modular and easy to extend, making it suitable for integration into larger automated security platforms with high engineering practical value and industry promotion prospects.
+The project's innovation lies in the deep integration of AST structure and AI intelligent dialogue, greatly improving the practicality and intelligence of large models in code security analysis scenarios.
+The overall architecture is modular and easy to extend, making it suitable for integration into larger automated security platforms, with high engineering practical value and industry promotion prospects.

 ## Features